-Another powerful advantage is the sheer number of options.
+Another powerful advantage of this type of recipe is the sheer number of options.
 There are many different low carb cheese bread styles and recipes to choose from.
 Some of them just use a single type of cheese as the main ingredient.
-Others might rely on multiple types of cheese or focus heavily on the flavors that the cheese offers.

 Keto Cheese Bread Recipes